| | |

 Instructions

-- Combine 1 1/2 cups of flour and the salt in a food processor.
+• Combine 1 1/2 cups of flour, 1 tablespoon of sugar, and the salt in a food processor.
 Pulse to blend.
 Add the pieces of butter and then pulse until the butter is the size of lentils or small peas.

-- Line the crust with foil and fill with pie weights or dried beans or rice.
+• Line the crust with foil and fill with pie weights, dried beans, or rice.
+The weights will keep the crust from bubbling up.
 Bake the crust for 15 minutes.
-Remove the weights and foil and prick the bottom of the crust all over. bake for 5 minutes longer.
+Remove the weights and foil and prick the bottom of the crust all over.
+Bake for 5 minutes longer.
 Remove the crust to a rack.

-- In a mixing bowl with an electric mixer, beat the eggs and sugar until light and lemon colored.
-Beat in the 2 tablespoons of flour, then add the buttermilk, melted butter, lemon zest, lemon juice, and vanilla.
+• In a mixing bowl using an electric mixer, beat the eggs and sugar until light and lemon-colored.
+Beat in the 2 tablespoons of flour, then add the buttermilk, melted butter, lemon zest, lemon juice, and vanilla extract.
 Blend thoroughly.

-- Bake in the preheated oven for 45 to 55 minutes, or until a knife comes out clean when inserted in the center.
-The center of the filling will be slightly wobbly.
+• Bake in the preheated oven for 45 to 55 minutes, or until a knife inserted into the pie comes out clean.
+The center of the filling will have a slight wobble.

 Nutrition